-In response to the above the Officer PSP is consistent with the Melbourne Water Officer Drainage Scheme.
+In summarising the above the Officer PSP is consistent with the Melbourne Water Officer Drainage Scheme.
 However, the broader issue is with the north west properties which are within the same drainage catchment.
-Until each landowner makes an application to subdivide their land is it difficult to ascertain whether a piped drainage solution is practical for the area.
-It is premature to approve of this type of outcome for a development that is located approximately within the centre of this drainage corridor without understanding the broader impacts.
+Until each landowner makes an application to subdivide their land it is difficult to ascertain whether a piped drainage solution is practical for the overall area.